| Friday, October 31, 2025 | ||

 The founder and former operator of a shelter for homeless youth in Henderson County is facing additional charges of sexually abusing children, according to indictments filed on Monday.

-The new indictments involve a different child than previous charges filed in the case, District Attorney Andrew Murray said on Monday after the indictments were issued.
+Some of the new indictments involve a different child than previous charges filed in the case, District Attorney Andrew Murray said on Monday after the indictments were issued.
 Some of the charges also involve the production of and possession of child pornography, he said.

-After an investigation by Henderson County Sheriff’s Office, Absher was charged in July with two counts of first-degree statutory sexual offense of a child younger than 15.
+After an investigation by the Henderson County Sheriff’s Office, Absher was charged in July with two counts of first-degree statutory sexual offense of a child younger than 15.
 Additional warrants filed in August charged Absher with two counts of first-degree sexual exploitation of a minor and seven counts of third-degree sexual exploitation of a minor.

 Absher, a former member of the Henderson County School Board, remained in the county jail under a $650,000 secured bond on Monday.
 Some of the crimes he is accused of occurred at the Only Hope shelter he founded 13 years ago.
 Absher also lived at the shelter at 416 Allen Road in East Flat Rock, according to search warrants issued in the case.